-Eating foods that contain lycopene may reduce the risk of prostate cancer developing.
+Eating foods that contain lycopene reduces the risk of prostate cancer developing

 So, while food containing lycopene can be included in a healthy diet, doctors don’t recommend that men take supplements.

 Is there a benefit from lycopene supplementation in men with prostate cancer?
 A systematic review.
-Haseen F (and others) Prostate Cancer Prostatic Dis.
-2009;12(4):325-32
+F. Haseen and others.
+Prostate cancer and prostatic diseases, 2009;12(4):325-32.

 Pomegranate (Punica granatum) is a good source of fibre and vitamins.